Stretch Murphy

 Charles Carroll "Stretch" Murphy (April 10, 1907 – August 17, 1992) was an American basketball player.

 He played competitive basketball at Marion High School (1922–26), located in Marion, Indiana.
 The All-State player led his school to the Indiana state championship in 1926 during his senior year.
-He was recruited by men's head coach, Ward Lambert, at Purdue University, where he played for four seasons (1926–1930).
-Scoring 137 points (11.4 ppg), he teamed with fellow Hall of Famer John Wooden and co-captain Glen Harmeson, to lead the Boilers to the Big 10 championship in 1930 after an undefeated season in conference play (10-0).
-He set a new Big 10 scoring record for a season in 1929 with 143 points (11.9 ppg) and led Purdue to a 53-13 overall record during his tenure.
+He was recruited by men's head coach, Ward Lambert, at Purdue University, where he played for three varsity seasons (from 1927 to 1930).
+Scoring 137 points (11.4 ppg), he teamed with fellow Hall of Famer John Wooden and co-captain Glen Harmeson, to lead the Boilers to the Big 10 championship in 1930 after an undefeated season in conference play (10–0).
+He set a new Big 10 scoring record for a season in 1929 with 143 points (11.9 ppg) and led Purdue to a 53–13 overall record during his tenure.
 Murphy was named a Consensus All-American in both his junior and senior years and to the All-time All-American team.
 After graduating from Purdue, Murphy played for the American Basketball League's Chicago Bruins and the independent Indianapolis Kautskys.